 Principle of legality: Personal data processing is a regulated activity that must conform to provisions of the law and the other ones developing it;

-Principle of purpose: Processing must obey a legitimate purpose in accordance with the Constitution and the Law, which must be informed to the Owner;
+Principle of purpose: Processing must obey a legitimate purpose in accordance with the Constitution and the Law, which must be informed to the data subject;

-Principle of freedom: Processing can only be performed with the prior, express and informed consent of the Owner.
+Principle of freedom: Processing can only be performed with the prior, express and informed consent of the data subject.
 Personal data shall not be collected or disclosed without prior authorization or in the absence of any legal or judicial mandate excusing the consent;

 Principle of veracity or quality: The information subject to processing must be true, complete, accurate, up to date, verifiable and understandable.
 The processing of partial, incomplete, fractional or error-inducing data is prohibited;

-Principle of transparency: In processing, the Owner’s right to obtain from the Controller or the Processor, at any time and without restrictions, information about the existence of data concerning him/her, must be guaranteed;
+Principle of transparency: In processing, the data subject’s right to obtain from the Controller or the Processor, at any time and without restrictions, information about the existence of data concerning him/her, must be guaranteed;

 Principle of restricted access and circulation: Processing is subject to the limits derived from the nature of personal data, provisions of law and the Constitution.
-In this sense, the processing shall only be carried out by persons authorized by the Owner and/or by the persons provided by law.
+In this sense, the processing shall only be carried out by persons authorized by the data subject and/or by the persons provided by law.

-Personal data, except public information, shall not be available on the Internet or other means of dissemination or mass communication, unless access is technically controllable to provide restricted knowledge only to the Owners or third parties authorized under the law;
+Personal data, except public information, shall not be available on the Internet or other means of dissemination or mass communication, unless access is technically controllable to provide restricted knowledge only to the data subjects or third parties authorized under the law;

 Principle of Security: The information subject to processing by the Controller or Processor must be handled with the technical, human and administrative measures that are necessary to ensure security of the records, preventing their adulteration, loss or authorized or fraudulent consultation, use or access;